GannettDigital/api-docs/source/includes/_lips_contact_interactions.md

 #### Event Type Filter
 Event Type | Explanation
 -- | --
+booking | All BookingEvents
 call | All CallEvents
 chat | All ChatEvents
-booking | All BookingEvents
-lsa | All LsaEvents
-chat_sales | ChatEvents with a lead_type of sales.
+chat_other | ChatEvents with a lead type of other.
+Ignored when used in combination with `chat` chat_sales | ChatEvents with a lead_type of sales.
 Ignored when used in combination with `chat` chat_service | ChatEvents with a lead_type of service.
-Ignored when used in combination with `chat` chat_other | ChatEvents with a lead type of other.
-Ignored when used in combination with `chat` form | FormEvents with a sub_type of FormPost email | FormEvents with a sub_type of FormEmail dyipost | FormEvents with a sub_type of DIYFORMPOST facebook | FormEvents with a sub_type of Facebook promotion | FormEvents with a sub_type of Promotion fpd | All FpdEvents
+Ignored when used in combination with `chat` dyipost | FormEvents with a sub_type of DIYFORMPOST email | FormEvents with a sub_type of FormEmail facebook | FormEvents with a sub_type of Facebook form | FormEvents with a sub_type of FormPost fpd | All FpdEvents lsa | All LsaEvents promotion | FormEvents with a sub_type of Promotion sms | FormEvents with a sub_type of SMSRequest

 ### Examples: